Skip to content

 • A system is a hard rule applied to every game that fits the criteria.
 "Home dogs after a road loss" is a system.
 Systems are testable but rigid — they ignore context that a continuous model captures naturally.

-• A model outputs a number — predicted margin, predicted total, predicted prop, or a probability.
-It can be evaluated on Brier score, log-loss, and realized return.
+• A model outputs a number — predicted margin, predicted total, predicted prop, or a win probability.
+You can grade it on how often it actually wins and how much it returns.
 It updates when new data arrives.
 It is wrong in measurable ways and improvable through measurable changes.

 If you compare your output to the line and decide whether to bet, you have something model-like.
-If you also compute a probability, evaluate calibration, and size with Kelly, you have a model.
+If you also put a real number on the odds, check that the odds hold up, and size your bets to your bankroll, you have a model.
 That is the bar the rest of this article assumes.
 For market mechanics that the model has to beat, the spread mechanics primer covers the half-point key numbers, and the sharp vs public guide covers how lines move.

 Building a baseline NFL spread model